-If you have kids who are going back to school, you might be preoccupied with helping them to get ready to tackle their next grade.
-To assist in creating an effective study space for your children, these seven tips will make the entire process much easier.
+If you have children going back to school, you might be preoccupied with helping them get ready for their next grade.
+To assist in creating an effective study area for your kids, these tips will make the entire process much easier.

 1. Create a study nook in the kitchen